 I suggest you check the official guide on how to import a PKCS12 file into your specific client.
-On macOS, for example, we can directly import a certificate into the Keychain Access (which browsers like Safari, Chrome and Opera rely on to manage certificates).
+On macOS, for example, we can directly import a certificate into the Keychain Access (which browsers like Safari, Firefox and Brave rely on to manage certificates).

 If deploying the application on localhost, we may need to do a further step from our browser: enabling insecure connections with localhost.

 In Firefox, we are shown an alert message.
 To access the application, we need to explicitly define an exception for it and make Firefox trust the certificate.

 In Brave, we can write the following URL in the search bar:

 Import an SSL certificate inside the JRE keystore

 To make the JRE trust our certificate, we need to import it inside cacerts: the JRE trust store in charge of holding all certificates that can be trusted.

 First, we need to know the path to our JDK home.
 A quick way to find it, if we are using Eclipse or STS as our IDE, is by going to Preferences > Java > Installed JREs.
 If using IntelliJ IDEA, we can access this information by going to Project Structure > SDKs and look at the value of the JDK home path field.

 On macOS, it could be something like /Library/Java/JavaVirtualMachines/adoptopenjdk-16.jdk/Contents/Home.
 In the following, we'll refer to this location by using the placeholder

 Then, from our Terminal prompt, let's insert the following command (we might need to run it with administrator privileges by prefixing it with